theoden8/webspace_app/README.md

 ## Usage

-To add a new webview, click the "Add Site" or the big green button button in the app, then enter the URL for the webview.
+To add a new webview, click the "Add Site" or the big green button in the app, then enter the URL for the webview.
 You can also customize the order of the webviews by dragging and dropping them in the desired order.

 To switch between webviews, simply tap on the webview you want to view, and it will be displayed in the main view.
 You can also close a webview by swiping it to the left or right.